-- Students are made aware of the dangers of the Internet and issues like Cyber Bullying through their Information Technology classes in middle and secondary phases. - Parents-School Contract have clauses for the use of Technology Devices at school premises. - There is strict enforcement of the school's policy regarding student use of mobile phones included in the Parent-School Contract. - Regular monitoring by the school of the students use of technology at school premises. - Encourage students to use technology as innovative techniques of learning in a Safe and Right way by using educational websites provided by the teachers. - Incidents of Cyber Bullying can be reported through a direct way of communication via an Electronic E-School Management System
+- Students are made aware of the dangers of the Internet and issues like Cyber Bullying through their Information Technology classes across phases. - Parents-School Contract has clauses for the use of Technology Devices at school premises. - There is strict enforcement of the school's policy regarding student use of mobile phones included in the Parent-School Contract. - Regular monitoring by the school of the students' use of technology at school premises. - Encouraging students to use technology as innovative techniques of learning in a Safe and Right way by using educational websites/learning apps provided by the teachers. - Incidents of Cyber Bullying can be reported through a direct way of communication via an Electronic E-School Management System or designated channels of communication.